nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 Actions for Columns
 """""""""""""""""""

+|

 Once you have specified the settings for a column element, click the :guilabel:`Add` button, and the field you have defined will appear in the "COLUMN" grid.

 Now you can edit (|IcEdit|), delete (|IcDelete|) or move (|IcMove|) the column.

-Examples of Columns and Actions
+Examples of Functions and Actions Applied to Columns
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

+|

 For the sake of example, we have created a very simple report of one field.
 It contains only the budget amount details.